aeroniemi/memrise-answerer/README.md

     <script src="https://cdn.rawgit.com/aeroniemi/memrise-answerer/b64da16e/memrise.js" type="text/javascript"></script>

 Memrise decided to provide us will all the answers preloaded in the JavaScript rather than checking the answers server side so I decided to take advantage of that to answer the questions automatically for me, which is much more fun than answering homework questions manually.

+*A more recent update of Memrise's stuff checks the times between clicks, I have updated the original script to include some randomisation in this, to evade it.*